 Making better use of the river

 Oysterising the river is just the start of the Mayor's vision to increasing transport on the Thames.
-We're planning to put the river at the heart of our transport plans for the Olympics.
+The Mayor and Transport for London launched a River Action Plan in February 2013 in order to increase the number of passengers travelling on the Thames.

 In summer 2010, the London Cycle Hire Scheme was launched with 6,000 shiny new bicycles for hire from 400 docking stations across eight boroughs, the City, and the Royal Parks.
 To help you get from A to B on your cycle, new Cycle Superhighways (external website) are being built and making cycling safer.